fairyMouse/react-interview-questions/questions/3_useState.md

 ### 2. Update Triggers

-Calling the setter function (e.g., setValue) queues a re-render
+Calling the setter function(like setValue) will trigger a re-render

 **Batching Updates**